filterpaper/filterpaper.github.io/prng.md

 	return s;
 }
 ```
-It is a modified XORshift using two 8-bit state and is the smallest code base.
-However output fails all PractRand's test and one can observe vertical patterns on the bitmap outpu:
+It is a modified XORshift using two 8-bit state and is the smallest.
+However the output fails all PractRand's test and one can observe vertical patterns on the bitmap output:

 ![tzarc_prng](images/tzarc_prng.bmp)